-The Third CityU Summer School in Social Science Research
+The Fifth CityU Summer School in Social Science Research

-CityU Summer School in Social Science Research is aimed at offering advanced graduate-level training in methodologies and technologies of social science research.
-This year, the Summer School will focus on the latest approaches in computational social science, with a particular emphasis on social network analysis.
-Applications from both PhD and advanced MA/MPhil students are encouraged and CityU will provide full tuition waiver and accommodation for 10 most qualified applicants.
+CityU Summer School in Social Science Research is aimed at offering advanced graduate-level training in theories, methodologies, and technologies of social science research.
+This year, the Summer School will focus on the process of developing theoretical frameworks for research project and turning them into academic publications.
+Applications from both PhD and advanced MA/MPhil students are encouraged and CityU will provide full tuition waiver for 10 most qualified applicants.